tkdev1755/work_manager/README.md

 # open the template named "resume" for the currently loaded application
 wmanager open resume

+# Shows the information about the loaded application
+wmanager current

 # exports all the files associated to an application to the dedicated export folder
 wmanager export
 ```